smk762/mm2_history_generator/README.md

 # mm2_history_generator

-This tool is intended to generate a long swap history for multiple coins to assist with stess testing our GUI apps.
+This tool is intended to generate a long swap history for multiple coins to assist with testing our GUI apps.
 Note: EVM coins/tokens with high fees (ERC20/BEP20) and some newer protocols are excluded.

 **It has only been tested on linux, and likely needs some modifications to run on other OS.**
-**The MEGABOT will set a low or negative margin for automated trades - do not run this with a seed that has funds you dont want to lose!**
+**By default, the MEGABOT will set a low or negative margin for automated trades - do not run this with a seed that has funds you dont want to lose!**

 ### Prerequistes:
 - Clone this repo with submodules `git clone https://github.com/smk762/mm2_history_generator -recurse-submodules`